NCAR/icar/docs/icar_code_overview.md

 #ICAR Code Overview
+**NOTE** Documentation is slowly being built up within the code using doxygen.
+After installing doxygen and dot, run "make doc" to create the API documentation in docs/html/

-**NOTE** This will be updated over time.
+This will be updated over time.
 For now here is a cursory description to help point people to the right files.

 The main program resides in main/driver.f90